telekom/bdd-web-app/README.md

             </dependency>
 ```

-BDD-Web-App for Cucumber is also available for other build-automation-tools like gradle.
-You will find the artefacts here: https://search.maven.org/artifact/de.telekom.test/bddwebapp-cucumber/2.0.1/jar.
+The framework is also available for other build-automation tools like Gradle.
+You will find the artifacts here: https://search.maven.org/artifact/de.telekom.test/bddwebapp-cucumber/2.0.1/jar.

-## Maven Integration JBehave
+## JBehave maven dependency

-Add this dependency to your test project.
-The dependency includes JBehave, Spring, Selenium, Webdrivermanager and other components for frontend testing:
+If you want to use JBehave for your web application test project, add this maven dependency.
+The dependency includes JBehave, Spring, Selenium, Webdrivermanager, and other components.

 ```xml
             <dependency>